Stroller15/Stroller15/README.md

-# hey! 👋🏼 i'm shubham
+# Hey! 👋🏼 I'm Shubham

-i'm a software engineer who loves solving problems with code. when i'm not coding, i enjoy talking with like-minded techies and playing chess and badminton. i primarily code in javascript/typescript, but i'm not limited to them. i am curious about ai agents and web3 and am exploring their intersection to learn and build.
+I'm a software engineer who loves solving problems with code.
+When I'm not coding, I enjoy connecting with like-minded techies and playing chess and badminton.
+I'm curious about AI agents and Web3 and am exploring their intersection to learn and build.